ralna/GALAHAD/doc/Julia/rst-dir/sls_functions.rst

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of entries in the vectors :math:`b` and :math:`x`.
+		- is a scalar variable of type Int32 that holds the number of entries in the vectors $b$ and $x$.

 	*
 		- sol

 		- is a one-dimensional array of size n and type double.
-On entry, it must hold the vector :math:`b`.
-On a successful exit, its contains the solution :math:`x`.
+On entry, it must hold the vector $b$.
+On a successful exit, its contains the solution $x$.

 .. index:: pair: function; sls_partial_solve_system
 .. _doxid-galahad__sls_8h_1ac66dc50d8b54acab90d70ae649b92905: